yawenx2004/dart-cosc076/portfolio/README.md

 **Note:** This test case runs in about 15 seconds if you choose not to visualize the output, but due to matplotlib loading time, if you do choose to visualize, it will take quite a bit longer.

 ### 🌟 RRT Testing 🌟
 For RRT testing we have 5 environments pictured below.
-Since the control fails to find a solution for any of the environment within a reasonable time—the tree clusters heavily around the starting point and takes very long to explore the environment—we test each environment on RRT and RRT_unstuck.
+Since the control fails to find a solution for any of the environment within a reasonable time—the tree clusters heavily around the starting point and takes very long to explore the environment—we test each environment on RRT and RRT_unstuck (with stability 20 and 40).

 Unfortunately I do not have records of runtime.
 Especially with matplotlib visualization, though, running RRT could take quite a while—environment 4 problems have taken RRT_stuck() 🚧 minutes to solve.